JehadOumer/Arabic-Fake-News-Detection-Machine-Learning-Experiments/README.md

 # Project Description

 This project interacts with the task of fake news detection as a binary classification problem.
 A binary classification problem in machine learning is predicting whether data points belong to a certain class or the other.
-In the case of this paper, the class labels are “True”, and “False”, referring to Arabic tweets related to COVID-19 containing verified information, and misinformation, respectively.
+In the case of this project, the class labels are “True”, and “False”, referring to Arabic tweets related to COVID-19 containing verified information, and misinformation, respectively.

-This paper creates a hybrid datset that combines the ArCOV-19-Rumors dataset by Haouari et al [1], The Arabic dataset as part of NLP4IF2021 shared task [2], and AraCOVID19-MFH by Ameur et al [3], into one balanced dataset, containing an equal number of “True”tweets and “False”tweets.
+This project creates a hybrid datset that combines the ArCOV-19-Rumors dataset by Haouari et al [1], The Arabic dataset as part of NLP4IF2021 shared task [2], and AraCOVID19-MFH by Ameur et al [3], into one balanced dataset, containing an equal number of “True”tweets and “False”tweets.

-Moreover, this paper compares the effectiveness of several machine learning models in classifying fake tweets against three levels of pre-processing procedures.
-Lastly, the paper also touches upon a few linguistic findings from the hybrid dataset.
+Moreover, this project compares the effectiveness of several machine learning models in classifying fake tweets against three levels of pre-processing procedures.
+Lastly, the project also touches upon a few linguistic findings from the hybrid dataset.